WebDevLuke/My-Articles/2017-naming-conventions-for-sizes-in-scalable-css/copy.md

 }
 ```

-What makes this pattern especially reusable are the sizing modifiers which provide a range of spacing options to choose from.
+What makes this pattern especially reusable are the modifiers (The 'M' in [BEM](https://en.bem.info/)), which provide a range of spacing options to choose from.

-The class names here use a semantic naming convention which imply a clear incrementation from small to large, so it would be reasonable to assume that somebody reading the HTML would notice these classes and conclude that one box implementation has more spacing than another, without having to refer back to the CSS.
+These modifiers use a naming convention which represents a clear incrementation from small to large.
+This means that a developer reading the HTML would notice these classes, and therefore, that one box implementation has more spacing than another, without having to refer back to the stylesheet.

 ```css
 .o-box--spacing-small